sparkflows/sparkflows-docs/docs/rest-api-cookie/restapi-postman.rst

 Accessing REST API using Postman
 ++++++++++++++++++++++++++++++++++++++

-This documents illustrate the interaction necessary to obtain and use OAuth 2.0 access tokens using Postman.
+This document illustrates the interaction necessary to obtain and use OAuth 2.0 access tokens using Postman.

 Grants are the heart of OAuth 2.0.
 Each Grant defines one way for a client to retrieve an authorization.